 Design Principles

-This new library is designed to respond to the nexus of change in information provision, pedagogy, research practice and reader behavior.
+This new library was designed to respond to the nexus of change in information provision, pedagogy, research practice and reader behaviour.
 Drawing on aspects of design from libraries of antiquity with space for the exchange of ideas and from traditional libraries with space for solitary scholarship we were determined to capitalise on this opportunity to introduce new ways of thinking and technologies across the board, all with a view to the future and the inevitable change that will occur.

-The design is based on the growing evidence of the important relationships between the library and learning and research which demonstrates that library use increases student success, library instruction builds students’ skills and contributes to retention and persistence.
+The design was based on the growing evidence of the important relationships between the library and learning and research which demonstrates that library use increases student success, library instruction builds students’ skills and contributes to retention and persistence.
 Equally the design responds to the growing importance of unique collections, digital scholarship data analysis for research and the role library space has in fostering social and academic community.
 These principles underpin the library’s provision of a constellation of spaces, resources and expertise that will facilitate student and faculty success.

 Architect

 The New Glucksman Library was designed and successfully realised by RKD Architects led by their design principal, Denis Brereton.
-RKD worked with the original library building which was designed by Hugh Murray (MOLA,1998,) based on a concept design prepared by Geoffrey Freedman (Shepley Bulfinch, 1995) and reimagined for an extension by Alexander Howe (Shepley Bullfinch, 2006) coupled with external elevations designed by Conor Pittman ( RMJM) for which planning consent was granted, (2010).
+RKD worked with the original library building which was designed by Hugh Murray (MOLA,1998,) based on a concept design prepared by Geoffrey Freedman (Shepley Bulfinch, 1995) and reimagined for an extension by Alexander Howe (Shepley Bullfinch, 2006) coupled with external elevations designed by Conor Pittman (RMJM) for which planning consent was granted, (2010).
 Marrying these disparate parts and influences together to form a cohesive whole in a contemporary manner represented an interesting challenge which has been fully realised.

 Further Information

-Visitors that wish to come and have a tour of the Glucksman Library are asked to make contact with the library at libinfo@ul.ie with enquiries.
+Public access is encouraged through a programme of exhibitions and cultural events.
+Visitors that wish to come and have a tour of the Glucksman Library are asked to contact the library at libinfo@ul.ie with enquiries.

-The library’s build and unveiling were documented on #ULNewLibrary threads on the library’s Instagram and Twitter accounts.
+The library’s build and unveiling were documented on #ULNewLibrary threads on the library’sInstagram and Twitter accounts.